MMCUAVCompany/SmartPayloadProtocol/protocol/protocol.md

 `[MMC GCS/MCS software installation path]\payloads` folder.

-[Payload Identification Procedure](#payload_identification) is performed at MMC GCS/MCS system startup.
+[Payload Identification Procedure](#payload_identification) is performed at MMC GCS/MCS and Payloads startup.
 Once the payload is successfully identified, the payload image will be displayed on the top right of the software.
 ![data_frame](../resources/gcs.jpeg)
 If the payload image is clicked by users, GCS/MCS will load the HTML web page.